 In our first look at a Gothic flower tattoo, we have a little bit of everything to contribute to identifying it as such.

-There is the black flower, this time mostly solid black; there are the reddish colored connected stars; and finally, there are the shadowy skulls themselves.
+There is the black flower, this time mostly solid black; there are the reddish colored connected stars as well.
+Finally, there are the shadowy skulls themselves.
 All of this points to a Gothic design.

-It's not my favorite of the tattoo designs here, but is is a good example of the elements included to make the Gothic connection.
+It's not my favorite of the tattoo designs here, but it is a good example of the elements included to make the Gothic connection.

 Gothic Flower Tattoo Scene